bi9potato/DATA586/README.md

 We further explored transfer learning by initializing our model with weights pre-trained on the ImageNet-11k dataset, leading to an even higher classification accuracy.

-## Repository Structure

-- `model/`: Contains the implementation of the ConvNeXt-Tiny model.
-- `data/`: Scripts for data preprocessing and augmentation.
-- `training/`: Training scripts including the application of various techniques.
-- `results/`: Stored results and model performance metrics.
-- `utils/`: Utility functions used across the project.

-## Usage

-Detailed instructions on how to set up the environment, preprocess the data, and train the model are provided in respective directories.

 ## Acknowledgments

 This project was developed by Renghe Tang and Weijia Lyu at the University of British Columbia.
 We thank the authors of the ConvNeXt model and the Caltech-101 dataset for making their resources available.

-## References

-- [1] Marina Sokolova and Guy Lapalme.
-"A systematic analysis of performance measures for classification tasks."
-- [2] Davide Chicco, et al. "The Matthews correlation coefficient (MCC) is more informative than Cohen’s kappa."
-- [3] Jean Carletta.
-"Assessing agreement on classification tasks: the kappa statistic."

----

 For more detailed information, refer to our paper "Long-Tailed Image Classification based on ConvNeXt-Tiny Model".